Handwriting is the new typing

 What makes a good handwriting experience?

 Early on, I discovered that the pen and ink you use make a big difference, not only to the quality of the result (legible handwriting) but also to the tactile pleasure of writing.
-I found the smoothness of the pen moving across the paper makes a difference; some pens just glide across the page and are wonderful to use, while others skip and drag like taking a pet to the vet.
+I found the smoothness of the pen moving across the paper was important; some pens just glide across the page and are wonderful to use, while others skip and drag like taking a pet to the vet.
 Some otherwise great pens gave smooth and thick lines that bled through to the other side of the paper, while other pens gave precise narrowness at the expense of scratchiness.
-After some experimentation, I concluded that the thrill of the writing experience is governed by two things: the pen and the refill.
+After some experimentation, I concluded that the thrill of the writing experience is governed by two things: the pen barrel and the refill.

-For the pen, its weight and the feel of the pen in my hand were the most important factors.
+For the pen barrel, its weight and the feel of the pen in my hand were the most important factors.
 As we'll see later, the weight of pens varies by almost an order of magnitude and I had very different writing experiences at either end of the scale.
 After many trials, I found I like heavier pens.
 The feel of the pen is harder to describe; I like pens with some form of special 'grip' or finger guide, but my favorite pen is all metal and smooth (I'm obviously not consistent).
 In the picture below, only the Pilot G-2 (2nd from top) and the Zebra Sarasa (3rd from top) have guides.

 Refills for ball pens are of two general types, ballpoint ink, and gel ink.
 Ballpoint ink is thicker and heavier but lasts longer, while gel ink is smoother on the paper but doesn't last as long.
 For a better writing experience, the choice for me is clear: gel ink.
 As a bonus, gel ink pens come in a rainbow of colors.